Transcendent-Tapir/Distorted-Domains/characters.md

 ### Stats

 Each Column 1-10 represents a potential set of stats that you can have.
-Select or roll your stats from the table below
+Select or roll a d10 for your stats from the table below

 D10      | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10
  :-----: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: